sumancelestial/sumancelestial.github.io/README.md

 - Part of the core development team, create the feature that includes charts, grid, infinite loop and etc
 - Create the features for desktop and mobile browsers

-  Used Technologies: ReactJs, GraphQl, Context Api, JavaScript
+  Used Technologies: React, GraphQl, Context Api, JavaScript

 ### Windham: